 The PL-01 was officially unveiled to the public during the 2013 International Defense Industry Exhibition in Kielce, Poland.
 While there were rumors it could enter service as early as 2018, not a single PL-01 has left the factory.
-That being said, there are some sources claiming the stealth tank could be delivered at some point in 2022.
+While some sources claimed the stealth tank could be delivered at some point in 2022, this never happened.

 As aforementioned, the PL-01 features a similar layout to other MBTs, in that the driver is seated at the front of the hull, along with the gunner and commander.
 An additional four infantrymen can be seated in the rear, all of which are provided with special seating to lessen the effects of nearby explosions.

 The chassis is based on the Combat Vehicle 90 and has a seven-wheel-based suspension.
 There’s an unmanned turret mounted in the rear, which has an active protection system built into it and two banks of four smoke grenade launchers on either side.
 There are also fire extinguishing and nuclear, biological and chemical (NBC) protection systems built into the turret and hull.

 The PL-01’s 940 horsepower diesel engine and torque converter allow the tank to reach speeds of 43 MPH on paved roads and up to 31 MPH on rough terrain, with a maximum range of between 160 and 310 miles, depending on conditions.